 Especially with different mods since some bottles are softer than others, thus requiring less pressure.

-It takes a bit of practice to find the right pressure to correctly fill your atomizer, so don’t be afraid to remove the top cap for the first few days.
-Once you get the hang of it, it will all be second nature.
+It takes a bit of practice to find the correct pressure to fill your atomizer correctly, so don’t be afraid to remove the top cap for the first few days.
+It will all be second nature once you get the hang of it.

 What You Need to Squonk

 Some atomizers include a squonk pin in the box, while others require you to purchase it as an extra.
-Some atomisers don’t have it at all so make sure the atomizer you intend to use has a squonk pin available (either in box or for purchase).
+Some atomizers don’t have it, so make sure the atomizer you intend to use has a squonk pin available (either in the box or for purchase).

-Then of course you’ll need a squonk mod.
-As described earlier, it is a mod (mechanical or regulated) with a built-in e-juice bottle you simply squeeze to let e-juice in your atomiser.
+Then, of course, you’ll need a squonk mod.
+As described earlier, it is a mod (mechanical or regulated) with a built-in e-juice bottle you squeeze to let e-juice in your atomizer.

 The Plus Points of Squonking

 Squonking has always been very convenient.
 Squonk bottles can store from 7ml to 30ml of e-juice in one go.

 This means you won’t have to bring around a separate bottle of e-juice since it’s already included in your mod.